rivm-syso/intorods/docs/source/checksumfiles.rst

 ----------------------

 The checksumfile path is handled differently depending on the presence of the search parameter.
 * When **search** is supplied, the checksum file path is supposed to be relative to the replicated source directory.
+Absolute paths are not allowed in this case.
-* When **search** is not supplied, the checksum file path is handled as an absolute path, or a path relative to the working directory.
+* When **search** is not supplied, the checksum file path is supposed to be relative to the replicated directory, except when an absolute path is specified.

 Creating checksums in iRODS
 ---------------------------